yxrose/Simple-1.8.1/README.txt

 8. If the mutation you are mapping is dominant, change the mutation from recessive to dominant in the simple_variables.sh file.

-9. Download your reference genome (both fasta and gff file ) to refs/ directory, and rename your genome file to be {species name}.fa, for example: Oryza_sativa_Japonica.
+9. Download your reference genome (both fasta and gff file ) to refs/ directory, and rename your genome file to be {species name}.fa, for example: Oryza_sativa_Japonica.fa.

 10. Use snpEff software to make a local annotation database based on your {species name}.fa file.
 Look the manual of snpEff for detail.Then open simple_variables.sh, assign you snpEff pathway to variable SNPEFF and assign you annotated genome database name to variable annDB.